Norovirus-like illness associated with Mazatlan Restaurant in Auburn

 - Hospitalizations: 0

 - Deaths: 0

-- Status: Investigation is in progress
+- Status: Investigation is complete

 - Locations: Mazatlan Restaurant, 110 Cross Street SE, Auburn, WA 98002

 - Meal dates: May 21, 2021